Telefonica/check-license-compliance/README.md

 The action executed the `license-checker` library two times with the following options:

 1. Check forbidden: It executes the check, passing as exclusions the licenses in the `allowed` and `warning` arrays.
-If any license is found, it will fail the check if the `failOnForbidden` property is set to `true`.
+If any license is found, it will consider the dependencies not valid if the `failOnForbidden` property is set to `true`.
 2. Check warning: It executes the check, passing as exclusions the licenses in the `allowed` and `forbidden` arrays.
-If any license is found, it will fail the check if the `failOnWarning` property is set to `true`.
+If any license is found, it will consider the dependencies not valid if the `failOnWarning` property is set to `true`.

 The action will return a report with the details of the check, including the dependencies that are not compliant, their installation path, the license they have, etc.